MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-`CSimpleStringT` Nesnenin 0 uzunluğu varsa true, değilse false döndürür.
+`CSimpleStringT` nesnesi 0 uzunluğa sahipse TRUE değerini döndürür; Aksi halde yanlış.

 ### <a name="remarks"></a>Açıklamalar